Critical Reflection in Early Childhood Education (10176.2)

 Students who have a pre-exiting Diploma, ie those who are not currently enrolled in the joint course, will be allocated placement under advisement of the course convenor.

 Work-place learning requires strict professional practice principles and ethics.
-Child and family confidentiality must always be maintained, including for assessment items.
+Child and family confidentiality must always be maintained, including for assessment items, such as obervational reocrds.
 The professional nature of this unit also requires 100% participation at all learning activities (lectures, practicals etc if scheduled - see section 3) for the successful completion of this unit (also see section 6c).
 If attendance requirements cannot be satisfied (e.g. timetable clash), it is recommended that you meet with your Course Convener to schedule this unit for a future teaching period.